- Perfect for tennis fans

 People with mobility problems may find the tour challenging as there is a lot of walking.

 When can I do this?A

 We recommend you book at least four weeks in advance to ensure that dates are available.
-This is only a guideline and we advise you to book as early as possible to ensure that dates are available before the expiry date listed on your voucher.
+This is only a guideline and we advise you to book as early as possible to ensure that dates are available before the expiry date listed on your voucher, which will be nine months from the purchase date.
 All bookings are subject to availability.